 Wild South Coast Way on the Heysen Trail

 The Wild South Coast Way is a project to upgrade 80km of the iconic Heysen Trail and connect the parks that run along the breathtaking southern coastline of the Fleurieu Peninsula.

 - $6 million investment to create a new multi-day walking experience on the Fleurieu Peninsula, which will provide an economic boost to the region and better connect the parks along the state’s southern coastline.

 - New walk-in campsites are currently being developed

-- A new Goondooloo Ridge Trail and day visitor facility has recently been opened in Deep Creek Conservation Park.
+- A new Goondooloo Ridge Trail and day visitor facility has recently been opened in Deep Creek National Park.

 New National Park in Hindmarsh Valley

 - The project will see $3 million invested to increase recreational experiences within a newly proclaimed national park on the Fleurieu Peninsula